citizenwallet/pay-dashboard/public/agreement/Businesses general conditions.md

-# Businesses general conditions

 # General Conditions for Businesses Joining Brussels Pay ASBL

 ## Introduction

-These General Conditions govern the participation of businesses ("the Business") in the Brussels Pay ASBL ("the Association"), a non-profit organization located at 51 Rue de la Madeleine, 1000 Brussels, registered under Belgian Moniteur number 1017.806.251.
+These General Conditions govern the participation of businesses ("the Business") in the Brussels Pay ASBL ("the Association"), a non-profit organization located at Cantersteen 47, 1000 Brussels, registered under Belgian Moniteur number 1017.806.251.
 The Association aims to establish and manage an electronic payment network for the Brussels region.
 By joining, the Business agrees to collaborate in the implementation, development, and promotion of this network under the terms outlined below.

 ## 1. Purpose